psftw/simple-ansible/README.md

 ---------

 Works well enough for me, but still needs polish such as driving more configuration through variables.
+Does not configure email.

 Quick Start
 ------------

-* Bootstrap a CentOS6.4 system
+1. Bootstrap a CentOS6.4 system

-* Review/modify build.yml and hosts
+1. Review/modify build.yml and hosts

-* Execute build.yml with Ansible 1.3+
+1. Execute build.yml with Ansible 1.3+

-* Execute some interactive commands which I have not bothered to automate
+1. Execute some interactive commands which I have not bothered to automate

         # cd /etc/nginx
         # openssl req -new -x509 -nodes -days 3560 -out gitlab.crt -keyout gitlab.key